quakemmo/xqc/README.md

 ABOUT
 =====
-Quake MMO is an attempt of adding MMO-like features to Quake3.
+Quake MMO is an attempt to add MMO-like features to Quake 3 Arena (Q3A).
+It is a fork of Ioquake3, which is, in turn, a fork of Q3A.

 The original Ioquake3 README.md has been moved to README-ioq3.md.